alza-bitz/snowpark-clj/.github/instructions/problem_statement_and_requirements.instructions.md

 ## Summary

-Although the Snowpark library has Java/Scala bindings, it doesn't provide any Clojure wrapper.
+Although the Snowpark library has Java and Scala bindings, it doesn't provide anything for Clojure.
 As such, it's currently not possible to interact with Snowflake using the Clojure way.
 It would be useful if such a wrapper existed, to enable all kinds of Snowflake use cases directly from the Clojure REPL.

 ## Global requirements
+As a Clojure wrapper for an existing Java API:
+1. To aid those who are familiar with Snowflake and the Snowpark API, the same concepts should be presented (session, dataframe, etc).
+2. To aid those who are familiar with Clojure, the external API should be idiomatic Clojure.

+## Snowpark considerations
+- Snowpark sessions appear to be thread-local, as in, creating a session on a thread that already has a session bound will have it's session replaced by the new session.
 - Snowpark operations are either transformations (lazy) or actions (eager).
-- Transformation operations defer computation until some (eager) action operation is called e.g. collect().
+- Snowpark transformations defer computation until some (eager) action is called e.g. collect().
 - Snowpark dataframes are immutable.
 - The com.snowflake.snowpark_java package contains the main classes for the Snowpark API.
-- The com.snowflake.snowpark_java.types package defines classes that you can use to define schemas.
+- The com.snowflake.snowpark_java.types package contains classes for defining schemas.

 ## Feature 1 - Load Clojure data from local and save to a Snowflake table